wrapl/minilang/docs/library/sequence.rst

    Returns an sequence that returns the unique values produced by :mini:`Sequence`.
 Uniqueness is determined by using a :mini:`map`.

-:mini:`fun zip(Sequence₁: sequence, ...: sequence, Sequenceₙ: sequence, Function: any): sequence` Returns a new sequence that produces :mini:`Function(V₁₁,  ...,  Vₙ₁),  Function(V₁₂,  ...,  Vₙ₂),  ...` where :mini:`Vᵢⱼ` is the :mini:`j`-th value produced by :mini:`Sequenceᵢ`.
+:mini:`fun zip(Sequence₁, ..., Sequenceₙ: sequence, Function: any): sequence`
+   Returns a new sequence that produces :mini:`Function(V₁₁,  ...,  Vₙ₁),  Function(V₁₂,  ...,  Vₙ₂),  ...` where :mini:`Vᵢⱼ` is the :mini:`j`-th value produced by :mini:`Sequenceᵢ`.

    The sequence stops produces values when any of the :mini:`Sequenceᵢ` stops.

-:mini:`fun grid(Sequence₁: sequence, ...: sequence, Sequenceₙ: sequence, Function: any): sequence` Returns a new sequence that produces :mini:`Function(V₁,  V₂,  ...,  Vₙ)` for all possible combinations of :mini:`V₁,  ...,  Vₙ`,  where :mini:`Vᵢ` are the values produced by :mini:`Sequenceᵢ`.
+:mini:`fun grid(Sequence₁, ..., Sequenceₙ: sequence, Function: any): sequence`
+   Returns a new sequence that produces :mini:`Function(V₁,  V₂,  ...,  Vₙ)` for all possible combinations of :mini:`V₁,  ...,  Vₙ`,  where :mini:`Vᵢ` are the values produced by :mini:`Sequenceᵢ`.